-Despite the fertile land with abundant water supply, Mesopotamia had hot, dry climate.
-The river could grow massively during the monsoon and result the frequent flood.
-The Mesopotamia found a way to tackle this problem.
-They were the first civilization that attempted to control the water in large scale by building the canal and drains for the irrigation.
+Despite the fertile land with abundant water supply, Mesopotamia had a hot, dry climate.
+The river could grow massively during the monsoon and result in frequent floods.
+Mesopotamia found a way to tackle this problem.
+They were the first civilization that attempted to control the water on a large scale by building the canal and drains for irrigation.

 The farmers used the locally available clay, stone, and timber for the development of the farming tools.

-Ancient Mesopotamian believed king as the representation of gods.
-The ancient Sumerians proverbs stated that – “Man is the shadow of a god, but the king’s is a god reflections”.
+Ancient Mesopotamian believed kings as the representation of gods.
+The ancient Sumerians proverbs stated that – “Man is the shadow of a God, but the king is is a reflection of God”.
 The King had a responsibility to perform religious rituals, manage law, execute justice, guide the administration to manage affairs, and maintain peace in the kingdom.

 The most important Mesopotamian leaders were Ur-Nammu (king of Ur), Hammurabi (Old Babylonia) Ashur-uballit II and Tiglath-Pileser I Assyrian Empire), and Sargon (Akkadian Empire).
 Landowner,